vitessio/website/content/en/blog/2022-01-11-schema-tracking.md

 To ensure constant authoritativeness using the VSchema they would need to update their VSchema after every change to the MySQL schema, which is definitely not sustainable.
 The lack of scalability that comes with VSchema motivated the development of the Schema Tracking feature.

-We developed the Schema Tracking feature to augment the capabilities of our new [Gen4](https://vitess.io/blog/2021-11-02-why-write-new-planner/) planner by increasing the number of queries supported by it in comparison with the V3 planner, the previous generation of our query planner.
+We developed the Schema Tracking feature to augment the capabilities of our new [Gen4](https://vitess.io/blog/2021-11-02-why-write-new-planner/) planner by increasing the number of queries it supports in comparison with the V3 planner, the previous generation of our query planner.
 The next section covers how this new functionality works.

 ## How does Schema Tracking work?